What smart outdoor lights are best for your garden?

 How can I add smart lighting to my garden?

-While this article isn’t a guide to garden lighting ideas, it’s worth understanding the types of lights we can use.
+While this article isn’t a guide to garden lighting ideas, it’s worth understanding the types of outdoor lights we can use and how.

 Typically, floodlights are mains powered and provide bright lighting over a large area.
 You can buy both white or coloured, wall-mounted or garden varieties.